a-t-u-l-k/EmotionDetector/README.md

 are installed locally, the package will try the native library first and fall back to the hosted endpoint otherwise.

-## Project tasks completed

-1. Cloned the repository and initialized the project in the checkout.
-2. Created an emotion detection package that calls the Watson NLP endpoint.
-3. Formatted the output into a readable emotion summary.
-4. Packaged the application with `pyproject.toml`.
-5. Added unit tests with `unittest`.
-6. Deployed the detector as a Flask application.
-7. Incorporated error handling for blank text and upstream failures.
-8. Configured static code analysis with `pylint`.

 ## Project structure